drcxd/foma/README.md

 }
 ```

-Then we can use the link to `.ttf` files in the metadata to download
-`.ttf` files directly.
+We iterate through the `files` object and collect the style names and
+URLs of font files.
+We use the URL to download the file and name it
+using the font family and the style name in the directory specified by
+`foma-fonts-dir`.

 See the Google Fonts API
 [documentation](https://developers.google.com/fonts/docs/developer_api)
 for more information.